-Bridge loans are another expensive option, but if you’re getting the opportunity to buy a facility for an affordable price and need to close quickly then a bridge loan can help.
-As long as you make payments on time with your bridge loan it shouldn’t impact your ability to refinance quickly to a longer term loan option.
+Bridge loans are another expensive option, but if you have the opportunity to buy a facility for an affordable price and need to close quickly, then a bridge loan can help.
+As long as you make payments on time with your bridge loan, it shouldn’t impact your ability to refinance quickly to a longer-term loan option.

-Expansion loans can be considered smaller new construction loans because you’re adding on to your current facility and building those units from the ground up.
-Conventional bank loans are a good option for these expansions if you currently have a profitable storage facility that you’re adding on to, but they’re not our top choice.
+Expansion loans can be considered smaller construction loans because you’re adding on to your current facility and building those units from the ground up.
+Conventional bank loans are a good option for these expansions if you currently have a profitable storage facility that you’re adding on to, but SBA loans provide additional benefits.

-Best Expansion Option: SBA 7a Loan for CRE
+Best Expansion Option: SBA 7(a) Loan for Commercial Real Estate

-Raising the doors and lowering them constantly can create a significant amount maintenance cost over time.
-This is typically the biggest capex (capital expenditure) for a self storage facility.
+- Replacing the rolling doors: Raising the doors and lowering them constantly can create a significant amount of maintenance cost over time.
+This is typically the biggest capital expenditure for a self-storage facility.